 Generally, we use boneless chicken in either way; skin-on or skinless.

 Skin-on or skinless???

-In Japan, some people love “chicken skin” so generally we cook skin-on, but you can remove the skin if desired.
-(Really doesn’t affect the taste whether with skin or not.)
+Some people love “chicken skin” so we often make Karaage chicken with skin-on, but you can remove it if desired.

 So which one is better?